 The bottom line is, a childhood concussion can adversely affect a child’s personal and professional success for the rest of his life.

 If your child suffers from a concussion (or one is suspected), you’ll most likely be advised to make sure that she rests physically and mentally for a few days.
 But once again, don’t stop there.
 The biggest mistake most parents and coaches make is assuming that everything is okay when a youngster appears to have returned to normal after a few days of downtime.
 Fortunately, the more we learn about the brain, the better we’re able to treat concussions and prevent negative long-term effects.

-The NeuroEdge Brain Performance Center offers a number of cutting-edge diagnostic and treatment options.
+The NeuroEdge Brain Performance Center in Fairfield, CT offers a number of cutting-edge diagnostic and treatment options.
 We will work with you to determine which of the following are best for your child.